Optical response of Luttinger semimetals in the normal and superconducting states: Normal state response

 Here the logarithm for nonzero $0\neq r\in\mathbb{R}$ is defined as

-Note that the longitudinal contribution is logarithmically divergent for $\omega=vp$, whereas the transversal contributions remains finite for this frequency.
+Note that the longitudinal contribution is logarithmically divergent for $\omega=vp$, whereas the transverse contributions remains finite for this frequency.
 We plot the functions, together with the finite temperature results presented below, in Fig. \ref{FigQuasiIntra}.

 It is instructive to expand the response as a function of $\omega/vp$ in the asymptotic regimes.
 For $\omega\ll vp$ we obtain

 We observe that the leading L contribution is real, whereas the T contribution is predominantly imaginary.
 Furthermore, the L component is subleading compared to the T component, as it is suppressed by an additional power of $\omega/vp$.
 The response functions in the quasi-static limit can also be expanded for $vp/\omega\ll 1$, which yields